baffelli/icos-cities-pipeline/README.md

 ### Configure database connections

 As the system relies heavily on database connections, we need to setup the database credentials such that you do not need to type them anywhere.
 Since the database is currently MariaDB, we will use a MySQL options file.
-For more informations on these files, see [here](https://mariadb.com/kb/en/configuring-mariadb-with-option-files/).
+For more information on these files, see [here](https://mariadb.com/kb/en/configuring-mariadb-with-option-files/).

 To get started, create a file `.my.cnf` in your home folder and insert the following lines: